-Most marriage and relationship experts suggest making date night a weekly ritual to keep the spark alive in your relationship, to encourage communication, as well as to continually add to your bond by remaining apart of each other’s current lives.
-But going to dinner and the movies each week could easily add $150 to your monthly budget, and most of the other traditional dating venues could add the same amount.
-I’d like to offer some fun and frugal alternatives that will keep date night in your budget (in other words, money should not be the reason to axe date night with your partner or spouse).
+Most marriage and relationship experts suggest making date night a weekly ritual in order to keep the spark alive in your relationship, to encourage communication, as well as to continually add to your bond by remaining apart of each other’s current lives.
+But going to dinner and the movies each week could easily add $150 to your monthly budget, and most of the other traditional dating venues are just as expensive.
+I’d like to offer some fun and frugal alternatives that will keep date night in your budget (in other words, money should not be the reason to ax date night with your partner or spouse).

 - Antiquing: Map out a cluster of antique shops and window shop on a Sunday afternoon.
 This is delightful!

-- Beer Tasting and Wine Tasting: Find a vineyard, distributor, or restaurant that has wine or beer tasting, and you will be in for a treat!
+- Beer Tasting and Wine Tasting: Find a vineyard, distributor, or restaurant that has wine or beer tasting, and you will be in for a treat.
 This sophisticated pastime typically is quite cheap, and even free in some cases.
+Create a memento by taking a pad of paper or journal with you so that you can keep track of the wines you taste and how you like them.

-- Free Zoo and Museum Days: Most zoos and museums have one day a month at least that is free of charge (it may be in the middle of the week, in which case you can meet one another straight from work).
-Take advantage of this day, and instead of trying to cram in the entire museum or zoo, focus on one wing at a time over several months.
+- Free Zoo and Museum Days: Most zoos and museums have at least one day a month that is free of charge (it may be in the middle of the week, in which case you can meet one another straight from work).
+Take advantage of this day.
+Instead of trying to cram in the entire museum or zoo, focus on one wing at a time over several months/several free days.

 - Pick Fruit from a Farm and Bake a Pie Together: Cooking classes are super trendy right now and a lot of fun for dates.
-But take it one step further (and cheaper) by choosing a recipe, locating a farm to pick and purchase fruits together, and then take it home to work on together.
-The end result is wonderful, and the intimate time in a kitchen will be worth it.
+However, they are super expensive!
+Instead, locate a farm to pick and purchase fruits together, and then take your bounty home to use in a recipe you’ve picked out ahead of time.
+The end result is wonderful, and the intimate time in the kitchen will be worth it.

-- Meet at a Coffee or Tea Shop: On a rainy Saturday or lazy Sunday afternoon meet up with one another at a coffee or tea shop and order your favorites.
+- Meet at a Coffee or Tea Shop: On a rainy Saturday or lazy Sunday afternoon meet up with one another at a coffee/tea shop and order your favorites.
 You can chat, read each other tidbits from your books and newspapers, or even bring along a board game to play.

 - Outdoor Movie: Many cities and towns sponsor outdoor movies for free.
 If this is not the case, locate an outdoor movie theater (hint: scroll down once you get to this website).
 Bring your own snacks, pop the seat back, and tune into a fun night.